SomeDevelopper/strapi-pdf-designer/README.md

 npm install strapi-pdf-designer@latest
 ```

-Make sure the plugin was enable in the plugin file.
+Make sure to enable it in the plugin file.

 ```javascript
 return {